 Alternative to Micronor pill

 This contraceptive sits in Group 2 and has the same hormonal ingredient as:

-Bleeding patterns are very unpredictable in the first 3 months of progestogenonly pill use.
+Bleeding patterns is unpredictable with progestogen only pill use.
 Science isn't quite sure why this happens, although we think it's that the vessels in the womb lining become more fragile and therefore it becomes thinner over time.
-After using the progestogen only pill for 12 months, 5 in 10 women may have very infrequent or even no periods at all.
+Women using the traditional progestogen only pills like Micronor may have bleeds like normal.
+Others may have infrequent or no bleeding at all.
 For some women this is disconcerting, others love it!
 But it is a normal side effect.
 However if your bleeding pattern suddenly changes, consider doing a pregnancy test.

 Can Micronor cause weight gain or loss?

 There's no evidence that weight is affected by Micronor.
 However weight gain, or loss, could be impacted by a number of factors that may be related to hormones and the menstrual cycle, such as water retention.
 Make sure to take a look at The Lowdown's users' reviews to see how our community reports Micronor impacts on their weight.
 You can also take a look our guide to contraception and weight to find out more.